|Nutritional Guidelines (per serving)|

-Scotch Pancakes are different to the traditional British 'crepe' generally eaten on Pancake Day.
+Scotch pancakes are different from the traditional British 'crepe' generally eaten on Pancake Day.
 The scotch versions are thicker and slightly risen and cooked on a griddle or a frying pan; not unlike an American pancake and are also known as Crempog in Wales - though do not ask for them with his name in Scotland or the other way round, you will not be popular.

 - 2 medium eggs (well beaten)

-- Start you pancakes by placing the butter into a non-stick pan and add the the buttermilk.
+Start your pancakes by placing the butter into a non-stick pan and add the buttermilk.
 Heat gently, but do not boil, the buttermilk needs to be just warm enough to melt the butter.

-- Put the flour into a roomy baking bowl, and once the butter is melted into the buttermilk, slowly pour into the the flour whilst whisking continuously.
-Once all the butter and milk is added, beat the mixture really well to remove any limps and the leave the mixture to stand for at least a 30 minutes, if you can leave it longer that us even better,
+Put the flour into a roomy baking bowl, and once the butter is melted into the buttermilk, slowly pour into the flour whilst whisking continuously.
+Once all the butter and milk is added, beat the mixture really well to remove any lumps and then leave the mixture to stand for at least a 30 minutes, if you can leave it longer than that, even better.

-Also, beating the batter and making sure it is lump free, also ensures the batter will rise and create a light, airy and of course, delicious, Scotch Pancake.
+- Beating the batter and making sure it is lump free ensures the batter will rise and create a light, airy and, of course, delicious Scotch pancakes.